FAQ

 - www.makinglightproductions.org - Making Light Productions, located on the south end of town, offers classes for students.

-If you purchased a Diamond Plus or Diamond subscription, Mainstage voucher or Studio voucher package, but haven't received your tickets in the mail yet, it may be because you still have one more step to complete.
+If you purchased a Diamond subscription, Mainstage voucher or Studio voucher package, but haven't received your tickets in the mail yet, it may be because you still have one more step to complete.

 All of these subscriptions are voucher packages.
 Vouchers are not physical items that we can mail out.
-You must select your show dates and seats for your vouchers to be turned into physical tickets that can be mailed.
+You must select your show dates and seats for your vouchers to be turned into physical tickets.
 The benefit of voucher packages is that you have the flexibility to choose your seats and performance dates on a show by show basis.
 These can be booked months ahead of time, or the day of the show.
-We do not usually mail tickets out once the season has started — tickets can be held at will call or picked up in person.
+We do not mail tickets out once the season has started — tickets can be held at will call or picked up in person, or can be emailed to you.

 Vouchers can be redeemed for physical tickets in one of three ways.